vinval/tokenizr/README.md

 // next, for would verify your token and callback your data tokenizr.verify(token); // back data based on token received before while still active

+// destroy it if it is no longer needed tokenizr.detroy(token); // back data based on token received before while still active
 ```

 ## Example